JohnnyBee86/CPW219-eCommerceSite/README.md

 # CPW219-eCommerceSite
-This was written as part of a .NET Web course to learn more about Source Control and Bootstrap
+This was written as part of a .NET Web course to learn more about Source Control, MVC, and Bootstrap
 ### Requirements
 - Visual Studio 2022
 - .NET 6